Q: I normally get the chance to interview, but never seem to make it to the final round(s).

 A: No. Certain aspects of the program will be open to group collaboration, but you will not be required to present code to others.

-Q: What about your new Swift 4.0 book?
+Q: What about your upcoming Swift 4.2 book?

 A: Certainly!
-Upon registration, participants immediately receive free access to all my current digital products including my latest Swift 4.0 book, source code and over 60 unit tests.
+Upon registration, participants immediately receive free access to all my digital products including my upcoming Swift 4.2 book, source code and over 60 unit tests.